 Getting Rid of Wrinkles

-Smoking decreases oxygen flow to the skin, accelerating aging and making the skin look dull and gray.
+Smoking decreases oxygen flow to the skin, accelerating ageing and making the skin look dull and grey.
 A user is more likely to get wrinkles if they smoke, and in severe cases, smoking can age a person’s skin by up to 30 years.
 When you quit smoking, you’re taking an important step to protect your skin.